Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

 A pre-paid endless data plan costs $79 per four weeks for 40GB at max speed.

-Spark has no option to buy extra data at full-speed.
+Spark has no option to buy extra data at full speed.

 Skinny's endless mobile data pricing

-For $36 per month (or, at least 28 days, like all Skinny plans) you get 4.5GB of data at full-speed.
+For $36 a month - or at least 28 days, like all Skinny plans - you get 4.5GB of data at full speed.

-$46 per month gets you 12GB of data at full whack.
+$46 a month gets you 12GB of data at full whack.

-And $70 per month buys 40GB at full-tilt.
+And $70 per month buys 40GB at full tilt.

-A $5 weekly plan gives you 100MB (a 10th of a gigabyte) of data at full speed.
-It's the only 'endless' data plan with a restriction on calls at 60 minutes and txts at 750 and also the only Skinny plan that doesn't include hotspotting.
+A $5 weekly plan gives you 100MB - a 10th of a gigabyte - of data at full speed.
+It's the only "endless" data plan with a restriction on calls at 60 minutes and texts at 750 and also the only Skinny plan that doesn't include hotspotting.

-A $20 weekly plan provides 10GB of data at full-speed.
+A $20 weekly plan provides 10GB of data at full speed.

-There is no option to buy extra data at full-speed directly, but a rep for Skinny said its "data binge" service, which allows unlimited data for a set period (for example, $4 for 12 hours) could be used to access extra data.
+There is no option to buy extra data at full speed directly, but a rep for Skinny said its "data binge" service, which allows unlimited data for a set period, for example, $4 for 12 hours, could be used to access extra data.